rasulomaroff/reactive.nvim/README.md

 ```

 #### operators
-type: `TriggerConfig`
+type: `ModeConfig`

 > [!NOTE]
 > This field can only be used inside operator-pending modes, like `no`, `nov`, `noV`, and `no\x16`.

 This field allows you to configure operators as you configure modes.
-This is a table where a key is an operator ('d', 'y' or any other valid one),
+This is a table where a key is an operator ('d', 'y' or any other valid one, check `:h operator` to see all existing operators),
-and a value is a `TriggerConfig` spec.
+and a value is a `ModeConfig` spec.
 Highlights that you specify in this table will be prioritized over those from `modes`.

 Example: